ModDota/moddota.github.io/_articles/assets/particles/falling-cherry-blossom-petal-for-spring-mood-particle.md

 </p>
 <img src="/images/external/ajnc7uu.png"></img>
 <p>
 This reaches the end of this tutorial.
 If you have any question, comment, or improvement to the guide, please don't hesitate to leave a comment or send me a message.
-Let me know what you want to see created next!.
+Let me know what you want to see created next!
 </p>